ukf/ukf-meta-meta/README.md

 **Warning: the `update` process will fail on `git` version 2.13.0 or higher.
 See [issue #3](https://github.com/ukf/ukf-meta-meta/issues/3) for details.**

+To avoid this issue, this repository assumes that everything is run on a RHEL/CentOS 7.4 system, where the Git version is known to be 1.8.\*.
+This can of course be a virtual machine.

+Another alternative is to run the `filter-branch` operation in a Docker container built to resemble that environment; see the `filter-on-docker` branch for that alternative.

 ## Operation

 These tools maintain a connection between the UK federation's